destan/destan.github.io/_posts/2013-xx-xx-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 draft: true
 ---

 Başarılı bir bilgisayar mühendisliği öğrencisiydim, iyi bir derece ile mezun oldum, 3 yıllık kısa kariyerim süresince iş bulmakta hiç zorluk çekmedim ve sektördeki söz sahibi firmalarda çalıştım.
-Dolayısıyla önerilerimin bilgisayar mühendiliğine yeni başlayan arkadaşlara yararlı olacağını düşünüyorum.
+Dolayısıyla önerilerimin bilgisayar mühendisliğine yeni başlayan arkadaşlara yararlı olacağını düşünüyorum.

 **Advice #1:**  Learn English, read English and think in English!
 Don't translate what you read/hear into Turkish.
 You can't survive with such a way in this arena, this way is not effective at all.
 Like or not computer world's official language is English, at least for this decade.
 You have to accept it and adapt to it.
 If you don't agree with me you can fuck off.

 Note that this has nothing to do with ignoring or humiliating or disdaining Turkish, this is just being realistic.
 You will have all the books, articles, tutorials in English.
-Even you find translations of those what about forums, <a href="http://stackoverflow.com" target="_blank">stackoverflow.com</a>, email lists and IRC?
+Even you find translations of those then what about forums, <a href="http://stackoverflow.com" target="_blank">stackoverflow.com</a>, email lists and IRC?
 These are the holly places when you seek solutions for  your computing problems.

 --------------------

 **Advice #2:** Question everything!
 Ask questions about everything you learn, you currently know and you are told.
 Ask questions not only to people but also to yourself and prefer asking questions to yourself than asking to other people.

 Having questions without answers is meaningless, seek and find answers to your questions, if you don't really comfortable with the answer you find then keep asking.
-Whenever you are unable to answer a question then research it if you still can't find it then you can ask to a person.
+Whenever you are unable to answer a question research it.
+If you still can't find it then you can ask to a person.

 Asking questions is the most important property of an engineer or scientist, without it you are a worthless shit.